shybovycha/lua-bridge-sample/README.md

 ### A bit of Lua VM

 Each Lua script works on top of Lua Virtual Machine.
-And variables and code calls between your host (core code, which invokes Lua VM and though - scripts' runs) are done in an interesting stack-manner.
+And variables and code calls between your host (core code, which invokes Lua VM and thus - scripts' runs) are done in an interesting stack-manner.

 See, you have a stack, where you could `push` something to and then `pop`